Cape Cod Style Interior - Design Ideas That Feel Fresh

 -

 Yes, natural finishes matter.
-Select plenty of painted and raw wood, linen, cotton, wicker, and sisal.
-They add comfort and echo New England’s beachy origins without feeling forced.
+Use lots of painted and raw wood, linen, cotton, wicker and sisal.
+They add comfort and slightly nod to New England’s beach roots without looking too on the nose.

 -